Updated 25/05/2026

 Verbal Intelligence Shows Clear Dose-Response Pattern

-Children whose mothers had severe iodine deficiency (urinary iodine below 50 µg/g creatinine) during the first trimester scored approximately 4 T-score points lower on Vocabulary tests at age 15 compared to children of iodine-sufficient mothers (150-250 µg/g), according to the analysis.
+Children whose mothers had severe iodine deficiency (urinary iodine below 50 µg/g creatinine) during the first trimester scored approximately 4 T-score points lower on Vocabulary tests at age 15 compared to children of iodine-sufficient mothers (150-250 µg/g), according to the Keestra et al. analysis.
 Full-Scale IQ was also about 3 points lower in the severe deficiency group.

 Thyroid Hormone Gap in Early Pregnancy

+The fetal thyroid gland does not achieve functional autonomy until approximately 16-20 weeks of gestation, according to the original source material.
 During the first trimester, the developing fetus relies entirely on maternal thyroxine (T4) crossing the placenta to supply essential thyroid hormones for brain development.
-When maternal iodine status is inadequate, T4 production falters at this critical juncture.
-The clinical implications extend beyond individual pregnancies to population-level public health concerns.

 Prenatal Supplement Gaps Persist